VSacr1/ServicesProject/README.md

  1. Make a new google cloud virtual machine and git clone this project.

+ 2. Install Docker on to the virtual machine

- 2. Change the .env file IP address to the external ip of the virtual machine
+ 3. Change the .env file IP address to the external ip of the virtual machine

- 3. Enter the file with the cd command and run docker-compose -d up.
+ 4. Enter the file with the cd command and run docker-compose -d up.
 This will build and compile all the docker files inside this folder.

- 4. Once that is all running head to http://localhost/authentication/login
+ 5. Once that is all running head to http://localhost/authentication/login

 *Localhost = the ip of the virtual machine*